 What happens when visitors drink the water or friends eat food you’ve cooked in a contaminated supply?

-You can’t base your judgment on whether water is safe on how pleasant it is to drink.
+Furthermore, you can’t base your judgment on whether water is safe on how pleasant it is to drink.

 Consider the chemicals community utility works add to water to prevent problems.
 These products can make water cloudy or add a nasty smell, even though it helps protect against the most common dangers.